Lansharkza/jtech-grid-control/README.md

 # JTech Grid Control

-A self-hosted OCPP 1.6J central system and dashboard for the **Teltonika TeltoCharge EVC121** EV charger.
+A self-hosted OCPP 1.6J central system and dashboard for the **Teltonika TeltoCharge EVC** EV charger.
 Run it on a NAS, a Raspberry Pi, or any machine with Docker, and control your charger from a browser or phone — on your own network, no vendor cloud.